moby/moby/docs/userguide/storagedriver/overlayfs-driver.md

     Status: Downloaded newer image for ubuntu:latest

 Each image layer has it's own directory under `/var/lib/docker/overlay/`.
-This is where the the contents of each image layer are stored.
+This is where the contents of each image layer are stored.

 The output of the command below shows the four directories that store the contents of each image layer just pulled.
 However, as can be seen, the image